 The Checker Framework can be easily built on Unix (Linux and Mac).
 You might have trouble building on Windows.
 If so, you can switch to Unix (at least for building, if not for running, the Checker Framework) or you can report the problems to the Checker Framework developers.

 32.3.1 Install prerequisites

 You need to install several packages in order to build the Checker Framework.
-The following command installs them for Ubuntu:
+Follow the instructions for your operating system.